See how to decode any fall wedding, right here.

 Match Your Date

 This is for nicer photos but entirely optional.
 Look for a color that either matches or complements your date’s outfit.
 It doesn’t have to be a perfect match as long as it goes together.
 If you’re unsure, a lighter or darker shade of your date’s color will work.

 Make sure you consider the weather and venue.
 An outdoor wedding, especially in the evening, can get cold.
 A jacket should suffice, but it’s always good to be prepared.
 On the other hand, a crowded venue can get hot and stuffy.
 Keep this in mind when choosing your outfit.

 We hope this cleared up the basics.
-If you still have questions, you can always reach out to another guest or the married-couple-to-be for more details.
+If you still have questions, you can always reach out to the married-couple-to-be for more details.
 Let us know what you think in the comments below.